Skip to chat with us. Skip to content

 If recurring headaches are interfering with your quality of life, a migraine specialist on Maple can evaluate your symptoms and provide strategies for relief.
 You can chat with a specialist by secure messaging from your phone, tablet, or computer.
 All doctors are licensed in Canada and able to provide prescriptions at their discretion.

-This service is currently offered in Alberta, British Columbia, Nova Scotia, Prince Edward Island, and Nunavut.
+This service is currently offered in Alberta, British Columbia, Nova Scotia, and Prince Edward Island.

 woman in blue shirt laying in bed covering her head with her hand